 iraqi M90's: What Era?

 As you may have noticed from the other M90 section, the amount of variants of this helmet can be very confusing, and soon, the question arises: "Well, what era is MY M90 from?"
 This section will answer that question by simplifying all of the M90 variants.

 iran iraq war

 The only M90 helmet that saw action in the Iran Iraq War was the green plastic M90.
 This M90 was constructed of green plastic instead of the regular tan and was made around 1988-1989.
 You can commonly find them painted tan for added camouflage.
 The majority of green M90's were captured in Desert Storm.

 The most difficult thing to distinguish with M90's are which ones were made before Desert Storm or after.
 By looking at the characteristics of M90s that are proven to have been captured in either of these conflicts, similarities begin to arise.
-M90's that were made in Desert Storm or before have:
+M90's that were made in Desert Storm or before have these features.